cwebbles/startup/README.md

 - **Navigation Elements** - I have a styled navigation bar in my header.
 - **Responsive to window sizing** - My page is responsive to window sizing of all devices.
 - **Application Elements** - I have styled the login, log, companions, and about pages with good colors, contrast, whitespace and elements.
-- **Application text content** - I have bootstrap font across my whole application.
+- **Application text content** - I have bootstrap font across my whole application and different font sizing for titles and such.
 - **Application Images** - I have images and icons across my application.